lonesomegeek/LSG.GenericCrud/docs/1_TutorialAcocuntCrudVisualStudioCode.md

 | POST   | /api/accounts     | Create one account    |
 | PUT    | /api/accounts/:id | Update one account    |
 | DELETE | /api/accounts/:id | Delete one account    |

-**Note:** You don't even need Visual Studio Code at all for this tutorial (for hardcore ones =P).
-You can do all these steps on the command line if you want.

 ## Getting started
 Using the command line, execute the following commands: